By International TEFL Academy

 These are the four most commonly asked questions:

-1) Interviewing and being hired:
+1) Interviewing and getting hired:

 But if I don’t speak the local language, how will I interview and get hired?